typelevel/typelevel.github.com/src/blog/contributing-guidelines-2026.md

 ## Code of Conduct Update

-On the same vein, we have also made a small addition to the [code of conduct](../code-of-conduct/README.md), adding a new behavior to the "Our Community" section:
+In the same vein, we have also made a small addition to the [code of conduct](../code-of-conduct/README.md), adding a new behavior to the "Our Community" section:

 > - **Using your own words.** We take the time to communicate with our own thoughts and writing.

 Similarly to how AI-generated text isn't permitted outside of code, we expect community members to also respect each other's time.
-We should put our own effort into their community interactions, not hand them off to an AI tool.
+We should put our own effort into our community interactions, not hand them off to an AI tool.

 ### Use of Translation Tools